Mathematics, Natural Sciences

 Different degree programmes in the field of nanosciences place varying emphasis on these two approaches.
 For this reason, when choosing your higher education institution, it is important to check what the individual courses of study focus on and whether their focus matches your interests.

+You will need a general higher education qualification or an equivalent to be eligible to apply.
 A Bachelor’s degree programme in neurosciences is rare in Germany.
 However, there are a number of Master’s programmes in the neurosciences which usually require an undergraduate degree in biology, chemistry, psychology, or pharmacy.
-Please be aware that these courses of study are very popular and subject to high grade requirements.
+However, depending on the specialisation of the Master’s programme, Bachelor’s degrees in the fields of social sciences, linguistics and cultural studies are also accepted in some cases.
+Please be aware that courses of study in neurosciences are very popular and subject to high grade requirements.

-Many neuroscience graduates go on to work in research, be it at higher education institutions, research institutes, or in the private sector.
+Many neuroscience graduates go on to work in research, be it at higher education institutions, research institutes, or the private sector.
 The pharmaceutical industry also frequently offers interesting positions for neuroscience graduates.
 It is also possible to find employment in clinical departments.
+Whereas in the clinical field, you tend to deal with the diagnosis and treatment of psychiatric diseases, for example in hospitals, in the pharmaceutical industry you tend to deal with the development of medicines.
+But you can also work in laboratory analysis or as an expert witness.